dimstar/lari/README.md

 node lari.js do-what-it-says
 ```
 and so much more! actually there isn't more, thats it.
 ONLY use commands above where you see [stuff] you can swap about 'stuff' to be whatever you like!
 Actually it has to be either a song or movie.

+## Thanks!
+Thanks for giving lari a chance.